isomerpages/agd-corp/_about-us/What We Do.md

 study the modernization of the Government Financial System (NFS@Gov).</p>
 <p></p>
 <h3>Finance Transformation</h3>
-<p>The Finance Transformation Group considers new emerging capabilities,
+<p>The Finance Transformation Group plays a critical role in driving the
-drives the strategic development of Future Finance and plays a key role in re- engineering current finance systems, structures and processes as well as launching finance growth areas/initiatives.</p>
+strategic development of Future Finance by managing and ensuring the successful consolidation and implementation of Statutory Boards’ finance and payroll systems onto a cloud-based central corporate system.</p>
 <p></p>
-<p>The Group plays a critical role in managing and ensuring the successful
+<p>The Group drives WOG Finance transformation by adopting new emerging capabilities
-implementation of WOG transformations and revamp of the central payroll, claims and finance processes and delivery under the HR Payroll System and the Integrated Corporate Systems.</p>
+and through launching of growth areas/initiatives.
+It leverages technology to re-engineer workflows and streamline operations, with the aim of optimising processes and strengthening governance for the central finance, payroll, and claims systems.</p>
 <p></p>
 <h3>Technology</h3>
 <p>The Technology Directorate develops AGD’s IT strategy, policies, standards